wmeints/eventsourcing-and-cqrs-with-marten/exercises/01-eventsourcing/README.md

 We've now seen how to restore the state to an aggregate using the `AggregateStreamAsync` method.
 We've also learned how to use the `Append` method on the event store to save new events to an existing event stream.

-You can repeat the process that we used for `CancelSubscription` to implement the `StartSubscription` method.
+You can repeat the process that we used for `CancelSubscription` to implement the `Resubscribe` method.

 ## Summary and next steps